-The best way to remain healthy in pregnancy is to follow a healthy lifestyle and eat a balanced diet.
+The best way to remain healthy during pregnancy is to follow a healthy lifestyle and eat a balanced diet.
 However, if you catch a cold, the following home remedies for cold and cough when pregnant will prove to be beneficial:

 1. Coconut Oil